letranconghung/letranconghung.github.io/_pages/math.md

 - Work done as the final project for MATH 35607: Introduction to Machine Learning, November 2025.

 5. **Ratatouille: RL for Micromouse** [\[link\]](https://drive.google.com/file/d/1sV7zPfBtWuEjpEK2cjtbRQItK5gkJVyC/view?usp=drive_link)
-- This one is not really mathy, but I design an environment to make it conducive for an agent to learn the Micromouse task (which I do in real life!)
+- This one is not really mathy, but I design an environment to make it conducive for an agent to learn the Micromouse task (which I do in real life!).
 - Work done as the final project for TTIC 31170: Robot Estimation and Learning, May 2025.

 4. **Strong Law of Large Numbers and Kingman's Subadditive Ergodic Theorem** [\[link\]](https://drive.google.com/file/d/1cLyTon8Sf4IZR602hzxe-SpcVyvkwGW2/view?usp=drive_link)